The impact of blockchain technology on supply chain management

 What advantages does the technology offer in logistics?

 In addition to the basic advantages, the blockchain also offers specific advantages in supply chain management.
 Due to the distributed nature of this network, all participants always have the opportunity to understand the status of a transaction.
 Accordingly, technology creates another level in the use of the Internet.
 In the past there was communication first, followed by an interaction.
 The distributed ledger technologies (DLT), however, now open up a level in which contractual partners can easily and directly carry out transactions due to the distributed structure of the technology.
-The security is continuously given for all contractual partners.
+The security is continuously given to all contractual partners.

 As a result, with the use of this new technology, there is no need for an intermediary who traditionally acts as a central broker.
 The use of blockchain-specific smart contracts also enables further automation of transactions.
 Accordingly, the cooperation partners have the opportunity to automate complete business processes with the help of the technology.
 However, these technological advantages can only be realized if those involved also have an opportunity to interact.